 Before you learn about digital signature certificates, you need to know the definition of a digital signature.

 An eSignature, or electronic signature, is a pretty simple concept.
-By 2021, you’ve probably already filled an online form that required your electronic signature.
+By 2021, you’ve probably already filled out an online form that required your electronic signature.

 One of these electronic signatures echoes a wet signature, its “real-life” counterpart.
 A wet signature gets its name from the wet ink used to sign a physical piece of paper.
 This type of eSignature is completed by using a stylus or finger to “write” your signature; however, there are some electronic signatures that require only your typed name.